olimorris/onedarkpro.nvim/README.md

 ### Configuring options

 #### Formatting
-Alongside `styles`, the theme applies some opinionated formatting to match VS Code's One Dark Pro.
+Alongside styles, the theme applies some opinionated formatting.
 These can be found in the [theme.lua](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/theme.lua) file with `style` options containing `theme.*` values.

 These can be configured with the following options: